Caistor Yarborough Academy: History

-Built in 1938, Caistor Yarborough School was named after John Edward Pelham, the 7th Earl of Yarborough.
+O-level results were improving in the 1980s, with two gaining 10 O-levels, and nine gaining 5 or more, in 1986.
+At the same time, Grimsby's comprehensive schools were not achieving, resulting in most losing their sixth forms in 1990.

+The school became grant maintained in 1992, and the school was now over-subscribed.
+Comprehensive schools in nearby Grimsby were often unappealing to parents, with known discipline difficulties, and Caistor was seen as a much safer bet, being a smaller school, and in a charming rural town.
+A good position in the local school league tables, published from 1992, would attract many parents from the Grimsby area.
+Towards the end of the 1990s the school steamed ahead in its GCSE results, mostly thanks to parents choosing the school over local comprehensives; teachers were also attracted to the school, from Grimsby.

 It became an academy in 2011 and changed its name to Caistor Yarborough Academy.
 It is sited near the border of the Brocklesby House estate, the Yarborough family seat, and the landmark Pelham's Pillar is situated a mile to the north of the Academy.
 The Pillar is in the grounds of the Brocklesby estate and is an observation tower built as a memorial to Charles Anderson-Pelham, 1st Earl of Yarborough.

 Creative arts

 In September 2006, Caistor Yarborough was designated a specialist Arts College, as part of the (now defunct) Specialist Schools Programme, which was established in England in 1995.
 As part of the schools new status, a Creative Arts facility was built on the school site at a cost of over £1,500,000.
 The facilities were opened on 17 October 2007, by John Godber, a renowned English playwright and Artistic Director of Hull Truck Theatre Company.
 The new facility houses purpose built studios for dance, music and drama, with a recording studio and other state of the art equipment.
 For a number of years, the school was also the holder of the Artsmark award from Arts Council England, achieving Gold level in 2007.
 The award was in recognition of the high level of arts provision in the school curriculum.